Netflix Commissions Second German Production ‘Dogs Of Berlin’

 Netflix has greenlit its second German original series, Dogs of Berlin, the company announced on Friday.
-The 10-episode series, which is created by Christian Alvart, will launch in 2018 to its subscribers.
+The 10-episode series, created by Christian Alvart, will launch in 2018 to subscribers.
 Later this year, Netflix is airing German-language supernatural family series Dark.

 Dogs of Berlin tells the story of two contrasting Berlin police detectives who become a team against their will and are forced into a territorial battle with the Berlin underworld that confronts them with their own human weaknesses and criminal activities.
 They are soon forced to make a final decision on which side of the law they’re actually on.